Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 @tensor D[a, d, j, i, g] := A[a, b, c, d, e] * B[b, e, f, g] * C[c, f, i, j]
 ```

-is known as a *tensor network* and is generically evaluted as a sequence of pairwise
+is known as a *tensor network* and is generically evaluated as a sequence of pairwise
 contractions.
 In the example above, this contraction is evaluated using Julia's default left
 to right order, i.e. as `(A[a, b, c, d, e] * B[b, e, f, g]) * C[c, f, i, j]`.
 There are
 however different strategies to modify this order.